shredthaGNAR/list-of-my-starred-repos/README.md

 * [luooooob/create-my-awesome](https://github.com/luooooob/create-my-awesome): Github Actions for automatically generating the personal awesome list from all of the repositories you starred.
 * [ololx/create-symlink](https://github.com/ololx/create-symlink): Create Symlink is a simple mac Automator workflow which provides a GUI for the symbolic links creation on macOS.
 There is an alternative https://github.com/ololx/quick-symlink
 * [schollz/croc](https://github.com/schollz/croc): Easily and securely send things from one computer to another :crocodile: :package:
+* [PlutoHDDev/CrossDrop](https://github.com/PlutoHDDev/CrossDrop): Crossdrop is a partial implementation of Google's Nearby Share in Flutter for macOS, iOS and Linux.
+Crossdrop is based on NearDrop, a Swift implementation of Nearby Share for macOS.
 * [warren-bank/crx-Tubi-TV](https://github.com/warren-bank/crx-Tubi-TV): website userscript: redirect embedded videos from "tubitv.com" to an external player
 * [Rob--W/crxviewer](https://github.com/Rob--W/crxviewer): Add-on / web app to view the source code of Chrome / Firefox / Opera 15 extensions and zip files.
 * [cedricbeau/css-gradient-generator](https://github.com/cedricbeau/css-gradient-generator): Générateur de gradient css en ligne